If you’re looking for a way to breathe better at night, CPAP machines can help.

-Not all of the machines listed above are part of the Philips CPAP recall.
-Philips recalled two defective products, including their HAPPI Premium Nasal Pillow Mask and DreamWear nasal mask, due to potential health risks and harmful effects caused by the degraded polyurethane foam.
+Philips recalled two defective products in their CPAP recall – the HAPPI Premium Nasal Pillow Mask and DreamWear nasal mask – due to potential health risks and harmful effects caused by the degraded polyurethane foam.

 How Human Lungs React to Polyester-based Polyurethane Particles

 Polyester-based PE PUR sound abatement foam fragments and particles can easily lodge in human lungs, leading to long-term respiratory problems, like the toxic and carcinogenic effects of inhaling asbestos, leading to asbestosis and mesothelioma.